Larry Costello

-A six-time All-Star, he was the National Basketball Association's last two-handed set shooter.
+A six-time All-Star, Costello was one of the National Basketball Association's last two-handed set shooters.
 As the inaugural coach of the Bucks, he led them to a championship in their third season of existence in 1971, the fastest run for an expansion team in NBA history.
-In ten seasons as a coach, he reached the postseason six times, while winning 37 of his 60 postseason games as coach for a winning percentage of 61.7%, ninth best in NBA history.
+In ten seasons as a coach, Costello reached the postseason six times, while winning 37 of his 60 postseason games as coach, for a winning percentage of 61.7%, tenth best in NBA history (through the 2024–2025 season).
 In 2022, Costello was inducted into the Naismith Basketball Hall of Fame as a contributor.

+Early life

+Costello was born on July 2, 1931, in Minoa, Onondaga County, New York, to Hubert and Ethel Costello.
+Both of his parents had excelled as basketball players, Hubert at Holy Rosary school in Syracuse and Ethel at Minoa High.
+Known as Ronnie in his youth, Costello attended East Syracuse-Minoa High School, where he starred in basketball, baseball, track and six-man football.
+He averaged approximately 24 points per game on the basketball team over his high school career.

 Playing career

-Costello attended at Niagara University after growing up in Minoa, New York (born to parents that were basketball players in high school) and attending East Syracuse-Minoa High School.
-He had excelled in basketball, baseball, and football but chose to attend Niagara for basketball.